jayJavaGGDev/public-jdevimin-tech/README.md

 $ create database jdevminweb

-then edit the application.properties file to suit your database.
+edit the DataSource Bean to use your username and password for your sql database.

-spring.datasource.username={your username}
-spring.datasource.password={your password}

-and the 'META-INF/persistence.xml' file also needs to be updated

-property name="hibernate.connection.user" value="{yourUsername}"
-property name="hibernate.connection.password" value="{yourPassword}"

 then these commands will run the application: